learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 You will be able to:

-* Understand the concept of statistical distributions
+* Define statistical distributions
 * Differentiate between discrete and continuous distributions
-* Understand commonly used distributions and their use cases
+* List the common distributions and their use cases

 ## What is a Statistical Distribution?